rogerbarton/vr-modeling/docs/developer-guide/unity-mesh-api.md

 # Unity Mesh API

+This is about how meshes are passed to Unity and updated so that they can be rendered.

-- Since Unity 2019.3 there have been some updates to the mesh API.
+Since Unity 2019.3 there have been some updates to the mesh API.
+However, there are still various limitations and currently the older API is being used as it is much simpler and thus more reliable.
+In this application, native arrays allocated in the C++ dll are used.

+Some useful points:

 - `mesh.MarkDynamic()` on a *readable* mesh to keep a copy of the buffers on the managed CPU memory and make `mesh.vertices` read/writable.
-- `mesh.UploadData(false)` to copy the `mesh.vertices` managed data to the GPU immediately (else done pre-render), using `true` will delete the CPU copy.
-- Get GPU (DirectX) pointer with `mesh.GetNativeVertexBufferPtr()`
+This is required in order to be able to modify the vertices at runtime.
 - `mesh.SetVertexBufferParams()` to specify the layout on the GPU, attributes in the same stream are interleaved.
-  - `RecalculateNormals` or `RecalculateTangents` do not seem to work when the normals/tangents are not in stream 0
+Here you can specify the precision as well.
+- `mesh.UploadData(false)` to copy the `mesh.vertices` managed data to the GPU immediately (else done pre-render), using `true` will delete the CPU copy and the mesh will no longer by dynamic/writable.
+- `mesh.GetNativeVertexBufferPtr()` gets the GPU (DirectX/OpenGL) pointer

-##Further Reading
+## Further Reading

 1. [Unity Docs - Mesh](https://docs.unity3d.com/ScriptReference/Mesh.html)
 1. [Unity Docs - Mesh.SetVertexBufferData](https://docs.unity3d.com/ScriptReference/Mesh.SetVertexBufferData.html)